belindav8567/about-belinda/README.md

 _**Highschool of Telecommunication Art and Technology**_

-Hello my name is Belinda, and I'm a junior at HSTAT.
+>Hello my name is Belinda, and I'm a junior at HSTAT.
 Junior year is going well so far and I hope to do well in every class.
+One of my favorite subjects is history.
+I'm not in any school teams nor in any clubs.

   Period 1: SEP